SciRooPlot/SciRooPlot/README.md

 Regard this as an early beta version...

-Any suggestions, bug reports and user feedback is very welcome.
+Any contributions, suggestions or bug reports are very welcome.